Top 10 Myths About Russia

 8. Russian food looks strange and not tasty

 We have very different dishes.
 In Russia, you will find not only our traditional cuisine (which actually has more than 300 recipes) but the cuisine of different nations of Russia (Tatar, Bashkir, Buryat, etc.) and of Post-Soviet countries (Uzbekistan, Kazakhstan, Georgia, etc.).

 Our tourists eating cheburek, traditional pie from the southern part of Russia

-To know more, sign in for Eat like a Russian tour, where you will have an opportunity not only to see different dishes but also to try them!
+To know more, sign in for Eat like a Russian tour, where you will have an opportunity to try Russian food and figure out, that it can be very delicious!